-Fellowships provide UC law students and recent graduates with additional opportunities to gain valuable work experience.
+Fellowships provide Cincinnati Law students and recent graduates with additional opportunities to gain valuable work experience.
 Our Center for Professional Development provides support for those interested in pursuing public interest and other fellowship positions both during and after law school.

 Cincinnati Law offers several unique fellowship opportunities to its students.
 Fellows have an opportunity to learn more about a particular area of the law in exchange for partial tuition assistance.
 For example, students interested in international human rights may apply for Arthur Russell Morgan Fellowships, part of the Urban Morgan Institute for Human Rights, while those interested in criminal law often seek out our Ohio Innocence Project.
 Fellowships are also awarded by the Corporate Law Center, the Weaver Institute of Law and Psychiatry, and the Center for Race, Gender, and Social Justice.
-The application and selection process for these fellowships is handled through each specific Center or Institute.
+The application and selection process for these fellowships is handled through the Office of Admissions, with the exception of the Urban Morgan Institute, which manages it's own review process.

 Every summer a large number of students are also funded by the law school to work in a variety of public interest roles both domestically and internationally.
 UC Law's Summer Public Interest Fellowship Program provides opportunities to receive a stipend in exchange for summer employment in an unpaid public interest law position.
 Other summer fellowship opportunities exist for students interested in business law.
 Under the auspices of our Entrepreneurship and Community Development Clinic, Brandery Fellows receive hands-on experience working with one the top startup small business accelerators in the nation.
 Also, the Eichner Family Foundation Entrepreneurship Fellows Program offers second-year students the opportunity for legal and business training at The Continuum Company, a New York real estate development firm led by Bruce Eichner ‘69.